gabogiapp/Image_To_Text/README.md

-Put pictures you want to analyze in data folder
+Put pictures you want to analyze in data folder\n
-Run main.py
+Run main.py\n
 Check ai_captions.json in outputs folder for results